carpentries-incubator/ml4bio-workshop/_extras/guide.md

 *We wouldn't want to treat the 50 genes independently.*
 *Therefore, we should use a neural network for this task.*

+### Regularization

+This section is typically skipped unless the lesson is moving more quickly than usual.
+Refer back to overfitting problems with decision trees and what overfitting means with a logistic regression model.
+Explain how L1 and L2 penalties reduce the feature weights.

+In the `simulated_t_cell/simulated_t_cells_1.csv` activity, there are a few main takeaways.
+When C = 0.001 all feature weights are 0.
+Neither feature is used, and all data points are predicted as the same class.
+C = 0.07 is the most important value of C.
+Here the L1 penalty will set one feature weight to 0 but the L2 penalty will not.
+Discuss this difference.
+For higher values of C the orientation and steepness of the decision boundary changes, but both features are used.

 ## Understanding machine learning literature

 ## Conclusion

+Discuss some of the considerations of machine learning in practice.

+Give time to work through the assessment activity.

+Thank participants and encourage them to complete the post-workshop survey to help improve the workshop.
+Send the survey link by email immediately after the workshop.

+Review the References page.
+Show a few of the extensive ml4bio guides that define the classifiers that were not covered in the workshop (k Nearest Neighbors, Naïve Bayes, Support Vector Machine) and provides a more formal treatment all classifiers.
+Point out the links to references for next steps, which involves moving from the ml4bio software to code-driven modeling.
+Software Carpentry teaches basic Python and command line skills, which is one avenue for acquiring the background knowledge needed to tackle the Python-based machine learning tutorials.

+Emphasize that the machine learning workflow in the ml4bio software is the same workflow in the example Jupyter notebook that uses Python code.
+If time permits, open the notebook in Binder to show how it can execute in a web browser and the major workflow steps.

 {% include links.md %}